Mordydev/Meme_project/nemo-runner/memory bank/activeContext.md

 1. ✓ **Environment Generation Implementation**: Created a robust procedural underwater environment with advanced effects.
 2. ✓ **System Integration**: Successfully integrated all components into a cohesive game experience.
-3. **Game UI Development**: Designing and implementing the game interface components.
+3. ✓ **Game UI Development**: Completed game interface components and improved game flow.
 4. ✓ **Performance Optimization**: Enhanced performance across various devices with adaptive quality settings.
 5. **Asset Implementation**: Working on creating detailed models and animations for game entities based on the example/ directory.

 The procedural environment system has been significantly enhanced with:
 - ✓ Visually stunning underwater scenery with procedural terrain and decoration variety
+- ✓ Fully functional pebbled ground floor with shells and detailed textures
 - ✓ Advanced water effects including caustics, light rays, ambient particles, and surface ripples
 - ✓ Environment themes with smooth transitions based on distance
+- ✓ Ground-based obstacles (clams, coral) properly integrated with the floor
 - ✓ Sophisticated performance optimizations including:
-  - Instanced rendering for similar decorations
+  - Instanced rendering for similar decorations and ground elements
   - Object pooling to reduce garbage collection
   - Level of detail (LOD) for distance-based mesh complexity
   - Frustum culling to skip rendering off-screen objects